andydunstall/piko/CONTRIBUTING.md

 ## Testing

-Piko has three categories of tests:
+Piko has two types of tests:

-* Unit: Test a fairly narrow scope with no IO or blocking
-* Integration: Again testing a fairly narrow scope but may use IO
+#### Inline

+Inline tests cover a relatively narrow scope and must run quickly (in under a millisecond).
+These usually invoke the code being tested directly with function/method calls, though may also use `localhost` to test a server interface.

+The tests live alongside the code being tested, such as to test `foo.go` you may have `foo_test.go`.

+Piko aims for as much code coverage as possible with inline tests.

+Run with `go test ./...` or `make inline-test`.

+#### System

-* System: Spin up a Piko cluster to test against
+System tests spin up a Piko cluster to test against.

-Unit tests should cover as much of the code as possible.

-Integration and system tests verify all components are integrated and configured properly.
-They don't aim for complete coverage but test a few key operations.

-Unit and integration tests live along side the code under `foo_test.go` and `foo_integration_test.go` respectively.
-System tests live in `tests/`.
-Integration and system tests use Go build tags that must be enabled.
+These tests are used to verify all components and integrated and configured properly, and cover more complex scenarios like chaos testing and load testing of Piko.

+The system tests are split into "short" and "long" tests (using the `-test.short` flag).

+Short tests are typically functional tests that run quickly, whereas long tests are often load tests or more complex scenarios that take longer to run.

+Most system tests spin up a Piko cluster within the same process as the test runner, though others run Piko as an external process.

-Run unit, integration and system tests with `make unit-test`, `make integration-test` and `make system-test` respectively.
+System tests are kept in `tests/` and can be run with `make system-test` and `make system-test-short`.

 ## Style